 Yes.
 There are two types of hair transplant procedures3:

 FUE is a minimally invasive technique.
-The hole puncture procedure leaves small dot-like scarring and heals much quicker than FUT.
+The hole-puncture procedure leaves small dot-like scarring and heals much quicker than FUT.
 Patients can usually start shaving or cutting their hair earlier.
-There is also no need to modify the choice of hairstyle.
+There is also no need to change the hairstyle.
 Because the FUE donor site eventually heals up completely, even short, cropped hairstyles are suitable.

 FUT, on the other hand, involves a linear scar, usually on the back of the head.
 Cutting the hair too short will make the scar visible.
 The scar is concealable with a hair length of grade 2/3 or longer.
 Some patients may be fortunate enough to cut their hair shorter.
 The scar will begin to fade with time, but, in most people, it never fully disappears.